transferwise/tw-tkms/docs/setup.md

 ## Curator setup
-TwTkms is relying on [tw-leader-selector](https://github.com/transferwise/tw-leader-selector), which in turn needs a specific connection listener to be registered.
+TwTkms is relying on [tw-leader-selector](https://github.com/transferwise/tw-leader-selector), which in turn needs a specific connection listener to be registered, before the `CuratorFramework` is started.

-If you have your own configuration class, for creating CuratorFramework bean, you can remove it.
+If you have your own configuration class for creating `CuratorFramework` bean, you can just remove it and it will be replaced with a good one.

-TwTkms is taking in [tw-curator](https://github.com/transferwise/tw-curator) which does the correct auto configuration by itself.
+`tw-leader-selector` is bringing in [tw-curator](https://github.com/transferwise/tw-curator) which does the correct auto configuration by itself.

 Just set the following `tw-curator.zookeeper-connect-string` configuration option, and you are done.

 For example:
 ```yaml
 tw-curator:
   zookeeper-connect-string: "localhost:2181"
 ```

-## Multiple datasource
+## Multiple datasources

+Some service have multiple datasources and TwTkms needs to know which one to use.

-If you have multiple dataSources, you can use `@Tkms` annotation to mark a datasource to be used for tw-tkms.
+For that, you can use `@Tkms` annotation to mark a datasource to be used for tw-tkms.

-Alternatively you can provide an `ITkmsDataSourceProvider` implementation bean.
+Alternatively, in more complex setups you can provide an `ITkmsDataSourceProvider` implementation bean.